Activity Description

 Quick-Writes: Standards-based writing prompts are provided that require students to document that they have internalized the core ideas of the standard(s) and can show independent mastery.
-In addition to describing how two texts are alike and different, these prompts include comparing Primary and Secondary sources.
+In this Activity, the Quick-Writes ask students to (a) write about a text from a different character’s point of view; and (b) use the viewpoint of a partial text to write an ending.

 CUSTOMER: Thanks for considering this Activity as part of your approach to your state’s ELA standards.
 If you have any comments as to how it worked - - or didn’t! - - we’d welcome them!
 See the contact information to send us feedback. - - the EdFOCUS Team